ratquaza/RPGMakerActorGenerator/README.md

-# RPG Maker Actor Generator (RMAG)
+# RPG Maker Face Generator (RMFG)
-Quick and easy way to merge multiple image files into a 576x288 grid to use as Actor images for RPG Maker.
+Quick and easy way to merge multiple image files into a 576x288 grid to use as Face images for RPG Maker.

 Supply the source directory, output directory, extension to use (without the .).